 Jordan Akins – TE27

 Deshaun Watson looks unlikely to play this year, removing any semblance of efficiency from the Houston offense.Thanks for reading to the end of this article!
 If you appreciate this free content and want to see more of it every day, you can help us out by sharing this article on social media!
-Want more fantasy football news today?
+Check out our NFL fantasy football rankings, our fantasy football cheat sheet, our fantasy football sleeper picks list and our NFL player profiles.
+Want more free fantasy football news?
 If all that free content isn't enough for you to dominate your Fantasy Football draft this year, check out the Awesemo Fantasy Football Draft Kit, which includes sophisticated tools and proprietary fantasy data that you can only get from us.
 We've also got a brand new Fantasy Football YouTube Channel where you can tune in every day for the best fantasy videos in the business.
-Check out our NFL fantasy football draft rankings, our NFL fantasy football cheat sheet, our fantasy football sleepers and our NFL player profiles.

 More Fantasy Football

 How to Win $2,000,000 on Underdog Best Ball Mania III

 2022 Consensus Underdog Fantasy Best Ball Rankings

 Stokastic’s 2022 Top 300 Best Ball Rankings for Underdog Fantasy

 Winning Your Fantasy Football and Best Ball Leagues

 📽️ Super Bowl 56 Sunday NFL DFS 3.5 HOUR Live Before Lock | Daily Fantasy NFL News, Picks, Injuries | 3 p.m.
 ET

 📽️ Super Bowl 56 NFL DFS Strategy Show: Craziest Bets & Fun Props